How Writers Write Fiction 2016: Storied Women

 Whitman's Civil War

-This Massive Open Online Course is now closed.
-Access the course materials for free here: http://www.distancelearningiwp.org/whitman16
+This Massive Open Online Course is now closed, but can be accessed for free online

 July 18-September 5, 2016: The IWP will open the new MOOC Whitman's Civil War: Writing and Imaging Loss, Death, and Disaster.
 This MOOC will embark upon a journey through Walt Whitman's writings on the American Civil War.
 Through Whitman's lens, we will explore how writing and image can be used to examine war, conflict, trauma, and reconciliation - in Whitman's time and today.
 This MOOC will be offered for free.